CCALI/QuizbotReplit/README.md

 ## Features
 - PDF processing with support for complex formatting
+- Concept summarization and caching for efficient quiz generation
 - Socratic dialogue generation using OpenAI GPT-4
 - Student analytics and engagement tracking (1-3 grade scale based on interaction level)
 - Instructor dashboard for content management